FlavourSys/user-manual/installation/backend.rst

 .. _fig-software-infrastructure:
 .. figure:: images/infrastructure.svg
   :align: center
-  :alt: Software infrastructure of the Mint back end
+  :alt: Software infrastructure of the Mint back-end

-  Software infrastructure of the Mint back end
+  Software infrastructure of the Mint back-end

 -------------------
 System requirements
 -------------------

-The Mint back end depends on only a few third-party software packages, of which most should be available for any Unix-like operating system.
+The Mint back-end depends on only a few third-party software packages, of which most should be available for any Unix-like operating system.
 The full list of packages installed by the installer script can be found in ``tasks/0x_system_packages.sh``.
 If you would like to come up with your own list or if your operating system does